 Non-Client agency occurs when a realtor works with a buyer or seller as a facilitator, but the agent does not represent that party.

+Non-agency is not recommended to its inherent lack of advocacy and protection of the unrepresented party.
 While non-agency is allowed, I always advocate all parties have a Sunshine Coast, BC Realtor representative.
 An example of this is a Buyer wants to write an offer on a property listed that is represented by a listing agent but the Buyer doesn’t have their own representation.
 The seller's agent can only offer advice such as market value or terms to the represented party, the Sellers, and can only help complete paperwork and execute the transaction for the unrepresented Buyers.
 This could potentially cause a big financial loss to the new owners and legal issues for all parties involved down the line as well.

 Independent Agency is Best for Buyers and Sellers